Written by

 Toxic positivity is a phenomenon where people compulsively focus on positive feelings and suppress negative ones, even in situations where someone is going through a tough time and seeks help and understanding.
 Instead, they are met with clichés and dismissive comments.

-One of the key dangers of toxic positivity is that it leads to the suppression of negative emotions, which we know from research to have adverse effects on our mental health.
-Suppressing emotions can increase stress levels, as repressed emotions can cause internal tension, and prolonged suppression can contribute to the development of illnesses such as depression or anxiety.
-In addition, toxic positivity can lead to relationship problems, isolation, and a sense of shame.
+One of the biggest dangers of toxic positivity is that we start suppressing negative emotions, which research shows is not good for our mental health.
+Bottling things up can increase stress, as suppressed emotions build up internal tension.
+Over time, this can even contribute to things like depression or anxiety.
+On top of that, toxic positivity can lead to relationship troubles, feeling isolated, and a sense of shame.

-To avoid toxic positivity, it's important to reflect on our own feelings and address negative emotions, even if they seem uncomfortable and difficult at first.
-If we sense that a loved one is going through a tough time and we want to help, we should avoid forcedly positive, clichéd statements and ensure we validate their feelings, even if they are negative.
-Be empathetic and supportive, instead of using phrases like "It could be worse" or "Just let it go", try using statements such as "I understand that this situation is overwhelming for you.
-How can I help you feel better?"
+To steer clear of toxic positivity, it's really important to reflect on our feelings and embrace our negative emotions, even if it feels uncomfortable at first.
+If we see a loved one going through a tough time and want to help, let's try to avoid forced, cliché positive phrases.
+Instead, make sure to validate their feelings, even the negative ones.
+Let's be empathetic and supportive.
+Instead of saying things like "It could be worse" or "Just let it go", we can try: "I get that this is really tough for you.
+How can I help you feel a bit better?"

-Keep in mind that life is not just about happy moments, and that's okay.
-True strength lies in honestly facing our emotions and allowing ourselves and others to experience all feelings.
+Let's remember that life isn't just made of happy moments, and that is totally okay.
+True strength lies in facing our feelings honestly, and allowing ourselves and others to experience every emotion.

 Share on Facebook